Bank owners

 I cannot help digressing a bit, turning the readers’ attention to the list of stockholders in Caspian Bank, as of January 1, 2006.
 I do not know how the indicated group of comrades corresponded at that moment to the real structure of ownership.
 By itself, this list looks extraordinarily colorful, and possesses unique aesthetics.
 Next year, the annual report will be different, as the bank has been sold.

 Only one among the largest banks can truly be considered 100% transparent in terms of ownership – Eurasian Bank, which is entirely held by Eurasian Financial-Industrial Company.
-Unlike the situation with the conspiratorial LLPs, it is absolutely clear who is standing behind the bank and the ranking in Forbes.
-However, this may be the only aspect differentiating Eurasian from the others as regards transparency.

 After Eurasian, the most comprehensible ownership structures are those of Narodny Bank (HSBK, also referred to as Halyk Bank – the Kazakh language version) and KazKommertsBank (KKB).
 The largest owner in HSBK, the oldest financial institution of the country, is officially Almeks, a holding group, which controls 82%.
 For those who do not understand [how this could be], the auditor of HSBK explains in a published report, “Notes to the Consolidated Annual Report”, as of “December 31, 2005, the bank has actually been under the control of Mr. Timur Kulibaev.”